E2 Visa Form & Application Process

 - Detailed resume or CV and documentation of your professional qualification (such as copies of education degrees, job training certificates and/or letters from previous employers)

 - Letter of support from your prospective U.S. employer containing a detailed position description

 - Evidence that you are an essential employee and that your skills are generally unavailable in the U.S

 - Proof the enterprise is real and operational e.g. latest US tax return

 You will also have to pay the relevant visa application fee(s) e.g. MPV.

-The next step, once your application has been reviewed by the US Consultate, will be to book your visa appointment.
+The next step, once your application has been reviewed initially by the US Consulate, will be to book your visa appointment.
 Expect this to be around three weeks after submitting.

 E2 company registration